-- SINEAX CAM Universal measuring unit for heavy current variables [en]

-- SINEAX CAM Universelle

-Messeinheit für Starkstromgrössen
+- SINEAX CAM Universal measuring unit for heavy current variables [en] - SINEAX CAM Universelle Messeinheit für Starkstromgrössen [de] - Installation [en/de] - General information function.
+IEDs will become more multifunctional!

-[de]

-- Installation [en/de]

-- General information

 The IED is a good example that demonstrates that advanced IEDs can run several applications: measurements, general I/O's or logic functions.
 The classical PLC (programmable logic controller) with its special hardware has been converted to a software that can run on almost any hardware platform with Ethernet, TCP/IP and upper layer protocols.